paresh-bhagat/NotesTaker/README.md

 ## Services

-* USER-SERVICE
+### USER-SERVICE

-It uses MySQL database and handles user, signup, login, jwt authentication.
-After validating the token it calls the NOTE-SERVICE for notes data. it runs on port 8081.
+* It uses MySQL database and handles user, signup, login, jwt authentication.
+* After validating the token it calls the NOTE-SERVICE for notes data.
+* It runs on port 8081.

-* NOTE-SERVICE
+### NOTE-SERVICE

-It uses PostgreSQL database and handles CRUD operations for notes.
-It runs on port 8082.
+* It uses PostgreSQL database and handles CRUD operations for notes.
+* It runs on port 8082.

-* SERVICE-REGISTRY
+### SERVICE-REGISTRY

-Service registry used is Netflix Eureka server.
-Its primary purpose is to facilitate service discovery and registration, allowing microservices to locate and communicate with each other in a dynamic and scalable manner.
-It runs on port 8761.
+* Service registry used is Netflix Eureka server.
+* Its primary purpose is to facilitate service discovery and registration, allowing microservices to locate and communicate with each other in a dynamic and scalable manner.
+* It runs on port 8761.

-* API-GATEWAY
+### API-GATEWAY

-API Gateway is a server or service that acts as an API front-end, receiving API requests and passing requests to the back-end service.
-Spring Cloud Gateway is used here.
-Spring Cloud Gateway is a lightweight and highly customizable API Gateway built on top of Spring Boot.
-It run son port 8080.
+* API Gateway is a server or service that acts as an API front-end, receiving API requests and passing requests to the back-end service.
+* Spring Cloud Gateway is used here.
+It is a lightweight and highly customizable API Gateway built on top of Spring Boot.
+* It run son port 8080.

 ## How to use?